Let us open with prayer.

 The following is my considered answer to that question, hopefully expressed more coherently than I managed on the night.

-In the second part of my talk, I needed a general and value‐neutral adjective to describe things that happen otherwise than through physical laws of the type familiar to present‐day scientists.
-I chose the adjective paranormal; that is my attempt at generality and value‐neutrality.
-I am conscious that there are some people for whom the word paranormal is not value‐neutral, but I cannot find any better alternative.
-I would use the word paranormal to cover all the happenings that I have described: spoon bending, faith healing, Siddhis, telepathy, clairvoyance, precognition and psychokinesis.
+In the second part of my talk, I struggled to find a general and value‐neutral adjective to describe things that happen otherwise than through physical laws of the type familiar to present‐day scientists.
+The adjective I used in the talk has unhelpful connotations for some people, and I have not used it in this transcript.
+In this transcript I use instead the word anomalous.
+I would use the word anomalous to cover all the happenings that I have described: spoon bending, faith healing, Siddhis, telepathy, clairvoyance, precognition and psychokinesis.
 I would use the same word to cover the miracles of Jesus and the resurrection of Jesus.
 In using that word I am not assuming that these happenings are the result of specific interventions by God, but equally I am not assuming that they are not.
 Conceivably it could be that some of them are and some of them are not.
 I tend towards the belief that all these happenings are within nature, but my reasoning does not depend on that belief.
 Neither am I assuming that they all have comparable spiritual significance.
-On the contrary, I believe that the resurrection of Jesus has enormous spiritual significance and that spoon bending has little or none.
-I chose spoon bending as my first example of a paranormal event for which there is modern evidence, not because it is profound, but precisely because it is trivial.
+On the contrary, I believe that the resurrection of Jesus has world‐shattering spiritual significance and that spoon bending has little or none.
+I chose spoon bending as my first example of an anomalous event for which there is modern evidence, not because it is spiritually profound, but precisely because it is spiritually trivial.

 I think it is clear that Jesus’s miracles owe much to his mental powers.
 He himself said that faith and prayer are essential to miracles, and these are applications of mind.
 When the woman touched the hem of his garment and was healed, he said he felt power go out of him.
 In the wilderness he was tempted to turn stones into bread, and while I believe that it would not have been in his nature to do so, I think it is nevertheless clear that he thought he had the power to do so if he had so chosen.
 Simon Magus’s acts of magic are not attributed to God, and it seems unlikely that Simon Magus had mental powers that Jesus lacked.